imsamad/imsamad/README.md

 - Redis
 - Docker

-## 🛠️ Technologies & Tools

-- Depends on the project, can adapt quickly

 ### Some of my favorite projects

 - [Stock Exchange](https://github.com/imsamad/exchange) - Stock exchange project enabling users to place within sub-millisecond latency and provide constant live streaming of the order book and trades